 • Bonnie Quast, 429 Lake Court, (320) 485-2353.
 Her term expires in 2016.

 • George Schulenberg, 530 Kingsley Ave.
 S. (320) 485-4730.
 His term expires in 2018.

 (One position on the council was vacant as of January 2016.)

 City council meetings are conducted the first and third Tuesday of each month at 6 p.m. at city hall, located at 201 1st Street North.
 To request that an item be placed on the agenda, contact the city administrator.

 The Winsted City Council has also created several advisory commissions to aid the city in transportation, planning, development, recreation, and quality of life issues.

 The purpose of the Downtown Vibrancy Commission is to develop ideas and processes to help promote business development in the downtown area of Winsted.
 Meetings take place the second Tuesday of each month at 3:30 p.m. in the Lewis Room at city hall, unless otherwise noted.

-Current members include Nancy Fasching, Don (Chip) Guggemos, Tami Rosenthal, and Joe Swanson.
+Current members include Nancy Fasching, Don (Chip) Guggemos, Tami Rosenthal, Joe Swanson, and Robert Hamilton.

 Fire Board members

 Tony Hausladen, non-voting